auth0/docs/articles/quickstart/native/windows-uwp-csharp/interactive.md

 ### Obtaining the User Information

-On successful login, the login result will contain the user information in the `User` property, which is a <a href="https://msdn.microsoft.com/en-us/library/system.security.claims.claimsprincipal(v=vs.110).aspx" target="_blank" rel="noreferrer">ClaimsPrincipal</a>.
+On successful login, the login result contains the user information in the `User` property, which is a <a href="https://msdn.microsoft.com/en-us/library/system.security.claims.claimsprincipal(v=vs.110).aspx" target="_blank" rel="noreferrer">ClaimsPrincipal</a>.

 To obtain information about the user, you can query the claims.
 You can for example obtain the user's name and email address from the `name` and `email` claims: